CodingYuanLiu/Ops-Introduction-Practice/assignment1/Storage.md

 Usually, storage comes in the form of a solid-state drive or a hard drive.
 Storage allows you to access and store your applications, operating system and files for an indefinite period of time.

+## Indicators

+Capacity, speed, archiving life and power consumption are common performance indicators of storage devices.

+There are tools to mesure these indicators, the common method is to record the write/read/move speed.

 ## Types of Storage

 ### Magnetic storage devices